-The next viewpoint is the Lamond Lookout, which offers similar views over the valley.
+The next viewpoint along the Fitzroy Falls East Rim track is the Lamond Lookout, which offers similar views over the valley.
 Shortly after this lookout is the Warrawong Lookout, and the start of the Janet Cosh Wildflower Walk (named in honour of a local plant collector).
 I’ve walked 2.5km from the start of the walk, with another 1.2k to the Fitzroy Falls Visitor Centre.
 As well as a view over the narrowing gorge, there’s the first sighting of Fitzroy Falls, at the head of the valley.

 The walk so far has been through eucalypt forest and fairly flat, as the Fitzroy Falls East Rim track closely follows the edge of the escarpment.
 So it’s a pleasant change when it drops into the lush Ferny Gully, passing a stand of tree ferns below a tall rainforest canopy, and crossing a couple of small creeks.

 The last lookout before the end of the East Rim Trail is the May Lookout, perched over the edge of the gorge.

 Shortly after this last Fitzroy Falls East Rim lookout, the track crosses Yarrunga Creek, and becomes the Fitzroy Falls West Rim track.
 The track soon reaches the Fitzroy Falls Visitor Centre, which has lots of information on the local area and a cafe.
 The Fitzroy Falls West Rim is far more impressive than the Fitzroy Falls East Rim, and would be the best option if you haven’t got time for the full walk.
 It’s also much more popular, and not so pleasant on a busy Easter weekend!